8th May, 2025

 The Construction (Design and Management) Regulations 2015 Interpretation

 So the removal of a structure and also the removal of any waste from the demolition of a structure falls under the definition of construction work.
-You might think there is some repetition here regarding disassembly, but where section c) covered disassembly of the prefabricated elements, section d) covers the removal once disassembled.
+You might think there is some repetition here regarding disassembly, but where section c) covers disassembly of the prefabricated elements, section d) covers the removal once disassembled.

 1. the installation, commissioning, maintenance, repair or removal of mechanical, electrical, gas, compressed air, hydraulic, telecommunications, computer or similar services which are normally fixed within or to a structure.